cxl-micron-reskit/famfs/user/README.md

 # Installing famfs

+You must load the kernel module in order to use famfs

+    sudo insmod kmod/famfs.ko

-Famfs does not have packaged installation files yet, once you have built it, you can install it with the following command:
+Famfs does not have packaged installation files yet, once you have built it, you can install the user space library and cli with the following command:

-    sudo make install
+    cd user; sudo make install

 # Preparing to run famfs